TNTwise/Rife-ESRGAN-App-Linux/README.md

 If thats not the case, your gpu might not support vulkan. <br />
 If your gpu doesn't support vulkan, I'd recommend using https://github.com/hzwer/arXiv2020-RIFE instead. <br />
 If It says its done, but the video file is corrupt. most likely an error happened.
+THESE ISSUES ARE NOT FROM MY PROGRAM.
+DO NOT ASK FOR SUPPORT ON THIS PAGE.